-The school is managed at Local Governing Body level and overseen by the MAT Trustees.
+The Local Governing Body is overseen by the MAT Trustees.
 More information can be found at St Edmundsbury and Ipswich MAT Governance

 Here you can find out more about your school governors and the work of the school’s Local Governing Body.